Goechala Trek

 Hiking Boots

 A pair of ankle-length sturdy but light trekking boots is a must on this trek, as the route is rough and uneven.
-If it is a new purchase, then it is essential to break into them before using them on the trek to ensure that it is comfortable.
+If it is a new purchase, then it is essential to break them in before using them on the trek to ensure that they are comfortable.
 Carrying an extra pair of trail running shoes is also a good idea in case of discomfort.

 ATMs